profoundry-us/loco_motion/README.md

 > [!CAUTION]
 > The LocoMotion components are being actively developed and are NOT ready for
 > production / public use!
 We have finished basic versions of the DaisyUI
-> Actions, DataDisplay, and Navigation components, but we expect these to change
+> Actions, DataDisplay, Navigation, and Feedback components, but we expect these
-> (possibly quite a bit) as we begin to use them in projects.
+> to change (possibly quite a bit) as we begin to use them in projects.

 ### Install